 Beddings and Linens

-BCI will provide sheets, blankets, and pillows for all participants.
-Domestic participants will need to bring towels and a sleeping bag for the group campout.
-International participants will have towels and a sleeping bag provided for them.
+BCI will provide sheets, blankets, bath towels, and pillows for all participants.
+Domestic participants should bring a sleeping bag for the camp-out.
+BCI will provide sleeping bags to international participants.

 - Alarm clock (if not on your phone)

 - Pens, stationary, stamps (if you are the type who writes letters)

 - Toiletries (including sunscreen and soap)